sympy/sympy/doc/src/tutorial/assumptions.rst

 Other is_* properties
 ---------------------

-There are many properties and attributes in sympy that that have names beginning with ``is_`` that look similar to the properties used in the (old) assumptions system but are not in fact part of the assumptions system.
+There are many properties and attributes in SymPy that that have names beginning with ``is_`` that look similar to the properties used in the (old) assumptions system but are not in fact part of the assumptions system.
 Some of these have a similar meaning and usage as those of the assumptions system such as the :py:meth:`~.MatrixCommon.is_zero_matrix` property shown above.
 Another example is the ``is_empty`` property of sets:

-    >>> from sympy import FiniteSet, Intersection
+    >>> from SymPy import FiniteSet, Intersection
     >>> S1 = FiniteSet(1, 2)
     >>> S1
     FiniteSet(1, 2)